Increase business confidence with Data Encryption

 Why is encryption important?

 Data encryption’s initial use was to pass government and military information electronically to avoid data loss and data theft.
+It has only become more important now with the implementation of the data privacy act in 2012.
 However, Greeks and people in history used encryption thousands of years ago – by ways of papers and inks – to deliver a private message.

 Today, the internet is an E-world where we do most of our transactions like buying and selling online.
 We do not realize that we are carelessly and sometimes unconsciously giving away our personal information every day on the internet.